Brayers with black handles: Takach Hand Brayers

 Cleaning Nitrile Brayers

-If you are using water- or soy-based ink, rub a gentle soap like SavvySoap into the rubber brayer.
+If you are using water- or soy-based ink, rub a degreasing soap like Dawn dishwashing liquid into the rubber.
 A nail brush is very handy for loosening ink.
 Rinse well in warm water and dry thoroughly.

-If you are using oil-base ink, use a small amount of odorless mineral spirits, like Gamsol, on a rag to clean the remaining ink from the brayer.
-(Because we do not sell oil-based ink, Gamsol is not sold by McClain's.
-You can order it directly from the supplier.)
+If you are using oil-based ink, use a small amount of odorless mineral spirits, like Gamsol, on a rag to clean the remaining ink from the brayer.
 Some people like to use vegetable oil to clean brayers but it can leave behind a film that will contaminate the ink the next time the brayer is used.
-If you clean your brayers with vegetable oil, wash them with a gentle soap to remove any remaining oil.
+If you clean your brayers with vegetable oil, wash them with Dawn dishwashing liquid to remove any remaining oil.